-- ADOPT licensing policies that facilitate inter-state practice so providers, located in or out of the state, who deliver high-quality care, can serve patients located in North Dakota; - ADOPT technology-neutral requirements, permitting use of different types of technology platforms that are designed for telemedicine; - AVOID restrictions that require patients to visit specific locations (e.g., "originating sites") in order to access telemedicine services: - AVOID imposing additional requirements on providers that offer telemedicine services that are not imposed on in-person visits; and - CONSIDER the needs of patients to have better access to care that can be provided via telemedicine, either through a telemedicine visit or remote monitoring of health conditions.
+- ADOPT technology-neutral requirements, permitting use of different types of technology platforms that are designed for telemedicine; - ADOPT licensing policies that facilitate inter-state practice so providers, located in or out of the state, who deliver high-quality care, can serve patients located in Wisconsin; - AVOID restrictions that require patients to visit specific locations (e.g., "originating sites") in order to access telemedicine services; - AVOID imposing additional requirements on providers that offer telemedicine services that are not imposed on in-person visits; and - CONSIDER the needs of patients to have better access to care that can be provided via telemedicine, either through a telemedicine visit or remote monitoring of health conditions.

-Thank you for considering large employers' interests as you finalize your telemedicine rules.
+Thank you for considering large employers' interests as you finalize your telemedicine regulations.
 ERIC is pleased to represent large employers with the goal of ensuring telemedicine benefits are accessible for millions of workers, retirees, and their families.
 We welcome additional questions and opportunities to contribute to your rulemaking process.